 - Use painkillers such as acetaminophen and ibuprofen or any others recommended by your doctor.

 - With a hot water bag, spasms in the area of the neck and shoulders can be reduced.
-Apply them for half an hour or so regularly through the day.
+Apply them for half an hour or so regularly throughout the day.

 - Adopt a better sleeping position by replacing the pillow with a towel or a neck support.